eliasz130/StudyBuddy/README.md

 ---

-## Challenges We Ran Into
-1. **Dynamic Scheduling Logic**: Balancing assignment priorities, deadlines, and available time was tricky to code in a way that feels natural for users.
-2. **UI Responsiveness**: Making the design intuitive and visually clear across devices required extra attention to detail.
-3. **Time Management**: Limited time during the hackathon meant we had to prioritize features and leave some optional ideas for later development.

----

-## Accomplishments That We're Proud Of
-- Successfully implementing a dynamic scheduling system that adapts to user inputs and prioritizes tasks effectively.
-- Creating a visually appealing and functional UI within the hackathon time frame.
-- Building a tool that could genuinely help students like us organize their work and reduce stress.

----

-## What We Learned
-- **Technical Skills**: Improved our knowledge of Flask, databases, and scheduling algorithms.
-- **Teamwork**: Learned how to collaborate effectively under pressure and divide tasks based on individual strengths.
-- **User-Centric Design**: Realized the importance of making the app intuitive and addressing real-world problems faced by students.

----

 ## What’s Next for StudyBuddy
 1. **Mobile App Version**: Extend StudyBuddy into a mobile app for even greater accessibility.
 2. **Advanced Scheduling Features**: